Michigan student accidentally detonates homemade explosive device in classroom - KTVZ

 Officers from the Newaygo Police Department responded to Newaygo High School in west-central Michigan at 8:52 a.m. after a report of an explosion inside a classroom, state police said in a tweet.
 A preliminary investigation determined a 16-year-old student had accidentally detonated a homemade explosive device he brought to school, police said.

-The device detonated inside a classroom, injuring the 16-year-old and four classmates sitting nearby.
+The device went off inside a classroom, injuring the 16-year-old and four classmates sitting nearby.
 School administrators dialed 911, the school was immediately evacuated and students were transferred to the bus garage as emergency services arrived on scene, police said.

 All Newaygo County schools went into lockdown in compliance with the county’s emergency operations plan until authorities determined there were no further threats to students.

-Based on the initial investigation, it appears the student had no ill intent and did not intend to detonate the device, Newaygo Police spokesperson Michelle Robinson told CNN.
+Based on the initial investigation, it appears the student had no ill intent and did not intend to detonate the device, Michigan State Police spokesperson Michelle Robinson told CNN.

 The 16-year-old was taken to the hospital for moderate to severe injuries, while the four other students were taken to the hospital by their parents for minor injuries.
 The classroom teacher also went to the hospital, as the explosion involved smoke and there was concern about the chemicals potentially used in the device, Robinson said.

-Note: Correction: A previous version of this story misidentified which police department Michelle Robinson represents as a spokesperson.
-Robinson works for the Michigan State Police.